 Historically, consumers have always had control over what happens to their tangible and intangible property after death, but the question of digital assets (including everything from digital photos and electronic documents to email, music, movies, social media accounts, and virtual currency), is a comparatively recent one.

-A New Law Gives You Control
+There’s a Relatively New Law That Gives You Control

 To help address this question and ensure that consumers have complete control over the disposition of their digital assets, Connecticut lawmakers passed An Act Concerning the Connecticut Revised Fiduciary Access to Digital Assets Act.

 Put simply, this act – which went into effect on October 1, 2016 – gives you the ability to plan for the management and disposition of your digital assets by allowing you to define your wishes related to these assets in a Will, trust, power of attorney, or by using online planning tools.